kolov/sbt-pantarhei/README.md

 To access the Github API, a an access token is needed.
 It must be defines as sbt Credentials, with `realm=github` and `password={token}`.

+## Hints for use

+To get sensible release notes, provide sensible Pull Request titles and commit messages.
+Consider squashing your commits.

+You can install this plugin as a [global plugin](http://www.scala-sbt.org/0.12.2/docs/Getting-Started/Using-Plugins.html#global-plugins) to avoid configuring the Github access token for every project.

 ## To test

     sbt scripted